ib250/neovim-flake/README.md

 # Neovim flake

-Standalone neovim configuration with nixvim
+Standalone neovim configuration with kickstart-nix.nvim

 ## Testing your new configuration